Questions? Quote, Call or Chat Now.

 Can Dead or Brown Grass Turn Green Again?

+Will dead grass grow back?
 If your grass is actually dead, there’s nothing you can do to bring it back other than plant new grass.
 Brown grass, however, can green up following proper care.
-Oftentimes, that just means water, nutrients, and cooler temperatures for northern lawns and warmer temperatures for southern lawns.
-If your grass is brown from lawn disease or lawn-damaging insects, targeted treatment may be required.
-Your local TruGreen expert can help determine whether your grass is brown due to dormancy or damage, and select the appropriate course of treatment to restore its healthy appearance.
+Oftentimes, that just means water, nutrients and cooler temperatures for northern lawns and warmer temperatures for southern lawns.

 Can You Reseed Over Dead Grass?

-Reseeding is probably the first thing that comes to mind if you’re dealing with dead grass.
-And while reseeding can help restore your lawn, it has to be done properly for it to be effective.
+Overseeding is probably the first thing that comes to mind if you’re dealing with dead grass.
+And while overseeding can help restore your lawn, it has to be done properly for it to be effective.
 Tossing seeds on top of dead, thatched grass may result in poor or patchy growth.
-Instead, opt for a TruGreen aeration and overseeding service.
-First, we’ll break up compact soil and thatch, then overseed your lawn.
-Aeration allows for better air, water and nutrient penetration into the soil, and also improves the new seed’s contact with the soil to foster germination and establishment of new seedlings.
-For cool season grasses, this service is typically performed in the late summer and fall, as the soil is still warm, but the daytime temperatures are cool — the optimal conditions for grass seed to establish in time for the following spring.
+You might be better off opting for a TruGreen aeration and overseeding service instead.

 Will Raking Dead Grass Help It Grow?